yosuken/MAGRE/README.md

 ## note
 - To the given CAT_taxonomy database, subdirectory 'MAGRE' and 'parsed2.txt' within the directory will be created on the first run of MAGRE.
+- In the original publication (Nishimura and Yoshizawa, bioRxiv, 2021), pre-screening was performed for the 'terL' category using HMMs built from proteins of aquatic (mainly marine) viral MAGs (EVGs).
+However, for generalization of the tool (considering the other environments, such as human gut), this pre-screening is not implemented.
+All genes of the given MAGs were searched for terL using pipeline_for_high_sensitive_domain_search.
 - If removal of 'circular' contigs is activated (default setting), large circular contigs are removed even if the contig represents a whole chromosome.
 I am planing to make a new function to set a length threshold (or some other constraint) on removal of circular contigs.
 As a workaround, it is recommended to check the percentage of retained fraction.
 If the percentage is too small (e.g., <50%), it is better to inspect 'contig_table.tsv' and do manual curation.
 - If removal of 'coverage' and/or 'tetranuc' categories is activated (default setting), large contigs are removed in some cases.
 For example, suppose a MAG contains a few long contigs (>10kb; possibly derived from organism A) and multiple short contigs (<1kb; possibly derived from organism B).
 If the number of the short contigs are larger than that of the long contigs, PCA analysis will regard the long contigs as outlier.
 I am planning to manipulate such a case, but currently it is recommended to check the percentage of retained fraction and better to inspect 'contig_table.tsv' and do manual curation.